 August is the heart of the summer and the high season in Greece, so prices are high, and availability is very limited if you don’t book early enough.
 You may have to book at least 1 year in advance if you are looking for a specific hotel in Santorini in August.

-In August, you will definitely be seeing lots of crowds on the streets of Oia around sunset time and I can guarantee it will be packed everywhere you go pretty much, all day long.
+In August, you will be seeing lots of crowds on the streets of Oia around sunset time, and I can guarantee it will be packed everywhere you go pretty much all day long.

-August is also a month that most greeks go on holidays and it is the “official” holiday months for Greeks.
+August is also a month when most Greeks go on holidays, and it is the “official” holiday month for Greeks.

-It’s also good to know that the 15th of August, is one of the biggest holidays in Greece “Mary’s Birth”, also called “Dekapentavgousto”.
-Things are shutting down completely in the country as it’s a public holiday but you should expect no disruptions in Santorini in general and it wouldn’t actually feel like any other day as it’s the heart of the season and most businesses rely on that “sweet” summer revenue.
+It’s also good to know that the 15th of August is one of the biggest holidays in Greece, “Mary’s Birth”, also called “Dekapentavgousto”.
+Things are shutting down completely in the country as it’s a public holiday, but you should expect no disruptions in Santorini in general, and it wouldn’t feel like any other day, as it’s the heart of the season and most businesses rely on that “sweet” summer revenue.

-August is also the busiest month of the year in terms of Cruise Ships Arrivals in Santorini on a daily basis and in my opinion this is the worst thing that can happen for the island.
+August is also the busiest month of the year in terms of Cruise ship arrivals in Santorini daily, and in my opinion, this is the worst thing that can happen for the island.
 I hate cruises and big cruise ships.
-They are bad for the environment, they are bad for tourism and they are bad for the locals as the people coming from the cruises don’t really contribute much to the local economy to be honest, but they are really flooding the island in the summer.
+They are bad for the environment, they are bad for tourism, and they are bad for the locals, as the people coming from the cruises don’t really contribute much to the local economy, to be honest, but they are really flooding the island in the summer.

 See also: The 25 Best Restaurants of Santorini